-- Click on the 'Create new recording »' button.
+- Click the 'Create new recording »' button.

 - Depending on how big the MP3 file is, and on your Internet connection speed, you may have to wait a few minutes while your browser sends the MP3 file to Lemonrock.

 - When the MP3 file has been received, the form will show the details.
-You can view your MP3s in your MP3 player by clicking the 'View page' button next to the Band/Artist selection box.
+You can view your MP3s in your Track Player by clicking the 'View page' button next to the Band/Artist selection box.

 MP3 Size Limits